dfilatov/bem-react/README.md

 ## Top-Level API

-API is the similar to original React API:
+API is the similar to the original React's API:

 #### createClass(*Object* specification)